MNPowerShellGroup/MeetingNotes/December Meeting/presentation_notes.md

 ## Auto generated help

-- Get-Help cmdlet auto generates the following list content
+- Get-Help cmdlet auto generates the following list content that will display along with the hel your right

     - Name